-Regents’ Professorships may be granted by the Board of Regents to outstanding faculty members of the Georgia Institute of Technology, the University of Georgia, the Medical College of Georgia, Georgia State University, and, in special circumstances approved by the Board, other USG institutions.
-A Regents’ Professorship shall be awarded by the Board only upon the unanimous recommendation of the president, the chief academic officer, the appropriate academic dean, and three (3) other members of the faculty to be named by the president, and upon the approval of the Chancellor and the Committee on Academic Affairs (BoR Minutes, October 2008).
+Regents’ Professorships may be granted by the Board of Regents to outstanding faculty members of Augusta University, the Georgia Institute of Technology, Georgia State University, the University of Georgia, and, in special circumstances, other University System of Georgia (USG) institutions.
+A Regents’ Professorship shall be awarded by the Board only upon the unanimous recommendation of the USG institution President, chief academic officer, appropriate academic dean, and three other members of the faculty named by the President, and upon the approval of the Chancellor and the Committee on Academic Affairs.

-A Regents’ Professorship shall be granted by the Board for a period of three (3) years.
-Consideration of the renewal of the professorship for a second three-year period shall be given by the Board upon recommendation of the president of the institution, the Chancellor, and the Committee on Academic Affairs.
-After a period of six (6) years the Regents’ Professorship shall be renewed at teh discretion of the president of the institution (BoR Minutes, August 2011).
+A Regents’ Professorship shall be granted by the Board for a period of three years.
+Consideration of the renewal of the professorship for a second three-year period shall be given by the Board upon recommendation of the President of the USG institution, the Chancellor, and the Committee on Academic Affairs.
+After a period of six years the Regents’ Professorship shall be renewed at the discretion of the President of the USG institution.

-Regents’ Researcher titles may be granted by the Board of Regents to outstanding full-time principal researchers of the Georgia Institute of Technology, the University of Georgia, the Medical College of Georgia, Georgia State University, and in special circumstances approved by the Board, other USG institutions.
-The Regents’ Researcher title shall be awarded by the Board only upon the unanimous recommendation of the president, the Chief Academic Officer, and three (3) members of the faculty to be named by the president, and upon the approval of the Chancellor and the Committee on Academic Affairs.
+Regents’ Researcher titles may be granted by the Board of Regents to outstanding full-time principal researchers of Augusta University, the Georgia Institute of Technology, Georgia State University, the University of Georgia, and, in special circumstances, other USG institutions.
+The Regents’ Researcher title shall be awarded by the Board only upon the unanimous recommendation of the USG institution President, chief academic officer, and three members of the faculty named by the President, and upon the approval of the Chancellor and the Committee on Academic Affairs.

-A Regents’ Researcher title shall be granted by the Board for a period of three (3) years.
-Consideration of the renewal of the title for a second three-year period shall be given by the Board upon recommendation of the president of the institution, the Chancellor, and the Committee on Chief Academic Officer.
-After a period of six (6) years, the Regents’ Researcher title shall be renewed at the discretion of the president of the institution (BoR Minutes, August 2011).
+A Regents’ Researcher title shall be granted by the Board for a period of three years.
+Consideration of the renewal of the title for a second three-year period shall be given by the Board upon recommendation of the President of the USG institution, the Chancellor, and the Committee on Academic Affairs.
+After a period of six years, the Regents’ Researcher title shall be renewed at the discretion of the President of the USG institution.

 Support of Positions from Gifts and Endowments

 No endowed chair, professorship, fellowship, or administrative position will be established or announced without prior approval of the Board of Regents, and no initial appointment will be made to a chair, professorship, fellowship, or administrative position without prior approval by the Board.
 Recommendations to the Board concerning specially designated positions will be made through the Chancellor to the Board.
-Before the final action of the Board, such recommendations will be referred to the Finance and Business Operations Committee and the Academic Affairs Committee (BoR Minutes, August 2007; October 2013).
+Before the final action of the Board, such recommendations will be referred to the Finance and Business Operations Committee and the Committee on Academic Affairs.

-The endowed chairs, professorships and fellowships will be established by the Board of Regents upon request of the institutional President and recommendation of the Chancellor only after it is assured and documented that the endowment is properly funded and that the investment strategy of the endowment, wherever held, will meet the continuing demands of the chair, professorship or fellowship.
-This assurance must address the proper mix of capital growth, income production and liquidity.
-The institution will pay from its funds such amounts as are necessary to set the salary of the holder at a level commensurate with his or her record, experience, and position in the faculty.
+Endowed chairs, professorships, and fellowships will be established by the Board of Regents upon request of the USG institution President and recommendation of the Chancellor only after confirmation that the endowment is properly funded and that the investment strategy of the endowment, wherever held, will meet the continuing demands of the chair, professorship, or fellowship.
+This assurance must address the proper mix of capital growth, income production, and liquidity.
+The USG institution will pay from its funds such amounts as are necessary to set the salary of the holder at a level commensurate with his or her record, experience, and position in the faculty.
 The endowment income will be used for salary supplementation and for other professional support of the holder of the endowed position, including assistance in the research of the holder.

-The holder of a fellowship shall be a qualified person of professorial rank (professor, associate professor, or assistant professor), without regard to tenure status (BoR Minutes, October 2008).
-The endowed fellowship will be used to provide temporary support [not to exceed one (1) academic year] of:
+The holder of a fellowship shall be a qualified person of professorial rank (professor, associate professor, or assistant professor), without regard to tenure status.
+The endowed fellowship will be used to provide temporary support, not to exceed one academic year, of:

 - Distinguished scholars who are in temporary residence at the institution while participating in planned academic programs;